Proudly offering nationwide surveys and shipping for the UK

 Your building control body will normally confirm the forms of construction to be tested.

-A minimum room volume of 25 m3 is recommended in the sound testing procedure.
+A minimum room volume of 25 m3 is recommended.
 See Annex B of Building Regulation Approved Document E.

 There is a practical lower room volume limit to any room.
 Which can be applied to complete a valid sound test in accordance with the standards.
 In turn, a small room size can alter the uncertainty or reproducibility of the test.
 Testing in very small rooms (such as corridors) is not recommended.
 As it is often not possible to undertake a valid test within the constraints of the space.
 It is also not advocated under Building Regulations Part E.

-Airborne sound, sometimes termed as airborne noise.
-Is sound that is transmitted through the air.
+Airborne sound is sound that is transmitted through the air.
 So, in a residential scenario can include speech, television and radio, or dogs barking.

 To determine how airborne sound insulated a wall or floor is (or how soundproof they are).
-We use airborne sound insulation tests.
 Building Regulations Approved Document E provides a method for testing these structures, using high noise levels.
 These tests provide airborne sound insulation values.
-That are used to compared against Building Regulations sound testing performance standards.
+That are used to compared against Building Regulations performance standards.

 The term used for airborne sound tests is the weighted standardised level difference DnT, w .
 In Building Regulations, this is corrected using the low-frequency Ctr weighting.
 Where the result is equal to DnT, w + Ctr and expressed in decibels.
 The exact method is described under Annex B of Building Regulations Approved Document E.

-Impact sound, sometimes termed as impact noise.
-Is mainly structure-borne sound that occurs when an object impacts on a structure.
+Impact sound is mainly structure-borne sound that occurs when an object impacts on a structure.
 So, in a residential scenario this corresponds to footsteps on a floor.

 To determine how impact sound insulated a separating floor is (or how soundproof a floor is).
-We use impact sound insulation tests.
 Building Regulations Approved Document E provides a method for testing these structures, using a tapping machine.
 These tests provide impact sound insulation values.
-That are used to compared against Building Regulations sound insulation testing performance standards.
+That are used to compared against Building Regulations performance standards.

 The term used is the weighted standardised impact sound pressure level L’nT, w.
 Where the result is expressed in decibels.
 The exacting method is described under Annex B of Building Regulations Approved Document E.